-Krystal Biotech, Inc. and its consolidated subsidiary (the "Company," or "we" or other similar pronouns) began operations on April 15, 2016.
-On March 31, 2017, the Company converted from a limited liability company ("LLC") to a C-corporation in the state of Delaware, and changed its name to Krystal Biotech, Inc. On June 19, 2018, we incorporated Krystal Australia, a proprietary limited company, for the purposes of undertaking preclinical and clinical studies in Australia.
+Krystal Biotech, Inc. and its consolidated subsidiary (the "Company," or "we" or other similar pronouns) commenced operations in April 2016.
+In March 2017, the Company converted from a California limited liability company to a Delaware C-corporation, and changed its name from Krystal Biotech LLC to Krystal Biotech, Inc. On June 19, 2018, the Company incorporated Krystal Australia Pty Ltd., an Australian proprietary limited company, for the purposes of undertaking preclinical and clinical studies in Australia.